Skip to Content

 Unfair expectations

-Parents or grownups often expect asynchronously developing children to perform in ways that are unreasonable and unfair.
-Because they are intelligent, speak and think like an older child, adults sometimes assume they have as much emotional control of an older child even at a young age.
-This assumption leads to expectations that are difficult to meet.
+Because they are intelligent, speak and think like an older child, adults sometimes assume they have as much emotional control as an older child, even at a young age.

 Also, due to their intelligence, many parents expect their children to excel academically with no effort on their part.
-When gifted kids struggle in school, their parents find it very difficult to understand4.

 Emotion intensity and vulnerability

-Gifted children not only think in different ways, but they also feel differently.
 When higher levels of emotional intensity combine with advanced cognitive skills, gifted children are more conscious of life events and experience more intense feelings.
-Their intelligence and compassion often lead them to an awareness that they are not emotionally ready to handle.

 These children are often called “too sensitive” because they are highly sensitive to their environment and easily overwhelmed by it5.